-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2021.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2021.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-The key audit matter identified in the Company's financial statements for the year ended December 31, 2021 is stated as follows:
+The key audit matter identified in the Group's consolidated financial statements for the year ended December 31, 2021 is stated as follows:

-Revenue is derived from the export of thermal products, mainly through overseas warehouse.
+Revenue of the Group is derived from the export of thermal products, mainly through overseas warehouse.
 Revenue is recognized mainly based on the inventory reports and contracts provided by the warehouse.

-In 2021, the sales revenue from the overseas warehouse was \$416,541 thousand, 20% of total revenue; therefore, we considered the occurrence of revenue derived from the overseas warehouse as a key audit matter.
+In 2021, the sales revenue from overseas warehouse was \$416,541 thousand, 19% of total revenue; therefore, we considered the occurrence of revenue derived from overseas warehouse as a key audit matter.

-The key audit procedures that we performed in respect of sales derived from specific products included the following:
+The key audit procedures that we performed in respect of revenue derived from specific products included the following: